HexoGreed/HexoGreed/README.md

 🎓 Academic Journey:

-I'm currently diving deep into C++ and exploring writing styles in EGL 101.
+I'm currently diving deep into C++ and exploring writing styles in m english classes.
 My math classes are an adventure into real numbers, algebra, logarithms, calculus, and beyond.

 💻 Tech Enthusiast: